Mobile application security audits objectives

 Some of the benefits included in mobile application security assessments are:

 - Identification of vulnerabilities in the application's authentication mechanisms.

 - Detection of sensitive information storage in the context of the application.

-- Identification of bad practices in the use of Webviews.
+- Identification of bad app development practices in the use of Webviews.